Japanese domestic market (JDM) Logo

 The abbreviation is executed in a grotesque font in uppercase.
 The letters are large, monolithic, and wide.
 “D” and “M” are connected, and a narrow dividing strip is laid between “J” and “D.” The full name of the term is typed in lowercase glyphs, except for the first characters in each word.

-To the right is a flag featuring a sun with 16 rays, expanding to the edge of the rectangle.
-The center is a circle solidly filled in red.
+To the right is a flag featuring a sun with 16 rays that extend to the edge of the rectangle.
+The center is a solidly filled-in red circle.
 This bright symbol is situated on a black background.
-It originated in 1603 and was used by the military during the Edo period, and then was again revived as one of the main signs of belonging to Japanese culture (in 1954).
+It originated in 1603 and was used by the military during the Edo period, and was revived in 1954 as one of the main symbols of Japanese culture.

 Font and Colors